Miso Soup Recipe

 - Dried wakame 1 or 2 tsp

-- Miso paste 2 or 3 tbs (check if it is Dashi already in or not.
+- Miso paste 2 or 3 tbsp (check if it has Dashi already in or not.
 The Japanese Shop one already contains Dashi)

 - 1 spring onion (chopped very small)

-- Pour water into a sauce pan, and cut tofu and dried wakame and heat water to boil.
+- Pour water into a sauce pan and heat water to boil.

 - When water had boiled, switch off the heat and add Miso paste. (you need to put Miso onto a ladle and gradually add boiled water to dissolve Miso)

-- Sprinkle spring onion then serve to the Miso soup bowl (If you prefer cooked spring onion, then re-heat Miso soup a little bit, but don’t boil again)
+- Sprinkle spring onion over the soup and then serve in a Miso soup bowl (If you prefer cooked spring onion, then re-heat Miso soup a little bit, but don’t boil again)

-If you have different kind of Miso from The Japanese Shop, then you may need add Dashi .
-Please check you Miso Paste whether it contains Dashi or not.
-To make Dashi in Traditional way is you need dried Bonito flakes and Konbu seaweed. if you have them is great, but I think it is difficult to get them in UK, then you can have powder stock instead.
+Please check your Miso Paste to see whether it contains Dashi or not.
+To make Dashi in the traditional way, you need dried Bonito flakes and Konbu seaweed.
+It can be difficult to get them in UK, so you can use powder stock instead.

 You may notice that I only used 1/3 of Tofu (from the whole packet) this time.
-I’ve got another great recipe for Tofu.
-I can introduce you next blog topic!
-Please look forward for it.
+I’ve got another great recipe for Tofu I can introduce you next time!

 By the way do you know how to cut Tofu?
 Tofu is really soft and difficult to hold if it is in small piece isn’t it?
 The best way to cut Tofu is on your hand!

-I only have 2 hands so I can’t show you how to handle knife. (ha-ha-ha)
+I only have two hands so I can’t show you how to handle the knife. (ha-ha-ha)

-You of course shouldn’t slice the Tofu, you will cut your hand, too.
-To cut Tofu is just push knife down to your hand and stop when knife is just touched to hand.
+Of course, you shouldn’t slice the Tofu as you will cut your hand, too.
+To cut Tofu, just push the knife down to your hand and stop when it is just touching your hand.
 That’s all.
-If you get used of it, it is so easy to handle.
+If you get used to it, it is so easy to handle.